RebeccaStubbs/MapSuite/MapSuite_Documentation.md

 Even vast quantities of data (often referred to as "big data") can often be parsed into smaller, more illuminating subgroups.
 To map the same variable with repeated measurements in different time points, mapping software programs often require that these data are formatted "wide," such that each version of that variable is in its own separate column.
 Big, multi-dimensional data structures (such as a mortality rate by age, sex, and year) do not fit well in this paradigm.
 A more sensible structure (often used in data analysis) is the "long" format, where (i) the data identifiers or primary keys (such as the geometry's ID variable, age, sex, and time) each are represented as columns in a data set, and (ii) there is only one column for each variable of interest (available in different combinations of age, sex, and time).

 Maintaining a consistent color classification scheme across these subgroups is a crucial part of comparing and contrasting the data.
-As Monmonier notes, "just as cut-points (data classification schemes) can be manipulated...pairs of choropleth maps can purposely heighten or suppress perceptions of bivariate association" . **MapSuite**'s mapping functions make this easy.
+As Monmonier notes, "just as cut-points (data classification schemes) can be manipulated...pairs of choropleth maps can purposely heighten or suppress perceptions of bivariate association"[22](M.%20Monmonier.%20Lying%20with%20maps.%20Statistical%20Science,%2020(3):215-222,%202005.%20doi:%2010.1214/088342305000000241.). **MapSuite**'s mapping functions make this easy.
 By defining a column in the external data set as the 'series dimension' of the data, or the dimension of the data (for example, time or age) that you wish to iterate over, the functions will produce a series of maps.
 These maps will have the same ranges by default (consistent colors applied to each subset of the data based on the minimum and maximum of the observed data across all dimensions).
 If desired, the ranges used to produce the color scheme can be generated for each subset, by setting the map\_colors\_limits parameter to "each\_dimension".
 One can restrict the quantity of maps made (if you are only interested in certain sub-groups of the data represented in the external data frame), providing a 'series sequence' that will restrict the loop of maps made to only the specified levels.
 By default, a subtitle will be generated that is the specific level or dimension of the data that is being mapped.
 For example, if the variable as the series dimension is 'year', the subtitle for each map would change to represent the specific time period represented in the graphic.
 When a series dimension is provided, text entered into the 'subtitle' parameter will serve as the prefix for the automatically generated generated subtitle based on the levels of the data that are being mapped.

 ``` r
 PolygonMap(map=colorado, id="cnty", data=county_simulated_time,